 This easy veggie cheese sauce is a healthy alternative to cheese that is made with simple plant-based ingredients and pureed into a delicious vegan cheese sauce that will get even picky eaters to eat their vegetables!
 Made with squash, carrots, and your choice of cashews, beans, or potatoes, this cheese sauce is packed with nutrients and flavor!

-If you want to sneak more vegetables into your kids, or you just want to eat mac and cheese or nachos without the guilt, this recipe is for you!
+If you want to sneak more vegetables into your kids, or you just want to eat mac and cheese or nachos without guilt, this recipe is for you!
+It’s a thick, creamy, and cheesy sauce packed with plant-based nutrients and 129% of your RDA of vitamin A!

-- quick and easy to make with simple ingredients.
+- It’s quick and easy to make with simple ingredients.

-- plant-based, gluten-free, soy-free, and easily made nut-free or oil-free too.
+- It’s plant-based, gluten-free, soy-free, and easily made nut-free or oil-free too.

 - Squash - any type of squash will work.
 I usually use yellow squash or butternut squash, but you can use any type.
 You will need 2 cups of any variety that you choose.